kencormican/milestoneProjectFour/README.md

 1. Design, develop and implement a full stack web application, with a relational database, using the Django/Python full stack MVC framework and related contemporary technologies.
 2. Design and implement a relational data model, application features and business logic to manage, query and manipulate relational data to meet given needs in a particular real-world domain.
-3. Identify and apply authorisation, authentication and permission features in a full stack web application solution
+3. Identify and apply authorisation, authentication and permission features in a full stack web application solution.
-4. Design, develop and integrate an e-commerce payment system in a cloud-hosted full stack web application
+4. Design, develop and integrate an e-commerce payment system in a cloud-hosted full stack web application.
 5. Document the development process through a git based version control system and deploy the full application to a cloud hosting platform.
-6. Test the application through the development, implementation and deployment stages
+6. Test the application through the development, implementation and deployment stages.
-7. Deploy a final version of the full-stack application code to a cloud-based hosting platform (e.g. Heroku) and test to ensure it matches the development version
+7. Deploy a final version of the full-stack application code to a cloud-based hosting platform (e.g. Heroku) and test to ensure it matches the development version .
-8. Demonstrate and document the development process through a version control system
+8. Demonstrate and document the development process through a version control system.

 ***